 Frequently Asked Questions Regarding Playset and Swing Set Assembly:

 I’m often amazed that I don’t get asked this question much more often.
 I have assembled every brand and model out there and there are hundreds.
 No one knows better which playsets are the best than the person that puts them together.

-Having said that you should know that most playsets sold online as well as all †he big box s†ores are made in China.
+Having said that you should know that most playsets sold online, as well as in all the big box s†ores are made in China.
 Surprised?
 One of China’s major exports is a fast-growing wood often referred to as Chinese Fir or China Fir (Cunninghamia Lanceolata).
-It is a great export not only because it is fast-growing but is also lightweight.
+It is a great export not, only because it is fast-growing, but is also lightweight.
 Unfortunately, it is also flimsy, brittle, and splits easily.
 See the article the I wrote on this subject back several years ago.